 V-Go supplies insulin in two ways, similar to the way your body produces insulin:

-• Provides additional insulin at mealtimes without anyone knowing by discreetly clicking a button
+- Discreetly provides additional insulin at mealtimes by simply clicking a button

-By using V-Go, you can live your life on the go without interrupting your day to gather supplies or look for a private place to give yourself an injection.
+By using V-Go, you can live your life on the go without stopping to gather supplies or look for a private place to give yourself an injection.

 Benefits of V-Go Insulin Delivery